-- 34. Can the Archbishop advise Synod of the: - (a) Number of undistributed copies of the booklet titled "The Essential Jesus" as at the date of the Connect09 survey this year (both those stored by parishes and those stored by the diocese and diocesan organisations) both as an absolute number and a percentage of the total number printed? - (b) The total printing and distribution cost for the booklet?
+Can the Archbishop advise Synod of the -

+- (a) Number of undistributed copies of the booklet titled "The Essential Jesus" as at the date of the Connect09 survey this year (both those stored by parishes and those stored by the diocese and diocesan organisations) both as an absolute number and a percentage of the total number printed? - (b) Total printing and distribution cost for the booklet?

-- 34. I am informed that the answer is as follows - (a) 23 copies of The Essential Jesus are on hand at the Connect for Life office.
+- (a) 23 copies of The Essential Jesus are on hand at the Connect for Life office.
 None are stored by the diocese: orders from parishes were filled and delivered direct.
 It is not known how many copies remain in parishes. - (b) Total costs for The Essential Jesus were: